terminalcloud/apps/docs/ipython-ntb4.md

 ## Usage

 Just spin up a new Terminal based on this snapshot.
-Access the iPython Notebook interface (now called Jupyter) by cliking on [Access Jupyter Here!](https://$(hostname)-8080.terminal.com)
+Access the iPython Notebook interface (now called Jupyter) by clicking on [Access Jupyter Here!](https://$(hostname)-8080.terminal.com)

 The Jupyter service will be running by default, but in case you need to stop/restart it we provide an Upstart script that can